pramnora/bash/language/search/grep/01/README.md

 - multiple words
 - a sentence
 - multiple sentences

 ...within a file.

+Additionally, it can be used to search to find data included inside of any other file format, too:

+> grep searchTerm filename.txt
+> grep searchTerm filename.json
+> grep searchTerm filename.toml
+> grep searchTerm filename.yml
+> grep searchTerm filename.xml
+> grep searchTerm filename.html
+...up to, and, including files without any *filename.extension*:
+> grep searchTerm filename

+# GREP: BASIC USAGE

-The basic usage is 2 different forms of call:
+Grep's basic usage has 2 different forms:

 A.